nofxx/i18n-sync/README.md

 i18n Sync!
 ==========

-Syncs all locale yml/rb files based on a "master" one.
+Syncs all locales/languages yml/rb files keys based on a "master" one.

 Install